brandonchinn178/db_connector/README.md

     'hello': 'world'
 }
 response = socket.send(data)
+response = SocketConnector.send_to(host, port, data)
 ```

 ### Class Methods
 - `SocketConnector.__init__(host, port[, bufsize=4096])`: Creates a new SocketConnector object that will connect to the given host and port.
 The bufsize may also be specified (see instance variables)
+- `SocketConnector.send_to(host, port, data[, bufsize=4096])`: Creates a SocketConnector object and sends the given data to the given host and port.
+Useful for one-time connections.

 ### Instance Variables
 - `SocketConnector.host`: The host to connect to